 The Audit Committee of the Board of Directors is composed of all outside directors, all of whom are independent as defined in Nasdaq Stock Market Rule 5605(a)(2) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934.
 The members of the Audit Committee are James H. Beeson, Ernst G. Hoyer and Barbara A. Payne.
-In August 2008, the Board of Directors adopted an updated Audit Committee charter, which is available at www.utahmed.com.
+In August 2008, the Board of Directors adopted an updated Audit Committee charter.
+In May 2014, the Board of Directors revised and readopted the August 2008 charter, which is available at www.utahmed.com.
 Ernst G. Hoyer is the Board of Directors' designated Audit Committee Financial Expert consistent with The Sarbanes-Oxley Act of 2002.

 The Audit Committee oversees the financial reporting and internal controls processes for UTMD on behalf of the Board of Directors.
 In fulfilling its oversight responsibilities, the Audit Committee reviewed the quarterly and annual financial statements included in the Annual Report to Shareholders and reports filed with the Securities and Exchange Commission.

-The Audit Committee formally met four times during 2013 and once to date in 2014 to review the quarterly financial reports and reviews and audits by Jones Simkins LLC, UTMD's independent auditor.
+The Audit Committee formally met four times during 2014 and once to date in 2015 to review the quarterly financial reports and reviews and audits by Jones Simkins LLC, UTMD's independent lead auditor.
 The Committee also met informally from time to time during the year.
 In accordance with Statement on Auditing Standards No. 61, discussions were held with management and the independent auditors as needed regarding the acceptability and the quality of the accounting principles used in the reports.
 These discussions included the clarity of the disclosures made therein, the underlying estimates and assumptions used in the financial reporting, and the reasonableness of the significant judgments and management decisions made in developing the financial statements.
 In addition, the Audit Committee has discussed with the independent auditors their independence from the Company and its management, including the matters in the written disclosures required by Independence Standards Board Standard No. 1 and The Sarbanes-Oxley Act of 2002.